clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Steam%20home%20Setting%20Highlight.png)

 2. Click **Downloads** > **Steam Library Folder**.
 3. Click **Add Library Folder**.
-You will open a Steam file explorer
+You will open a Steam file explorer.
 4. Navigate the explorer to a location not protected by Windows, preferably in the root directory of your hard drive.
 5. Click **New Folder**.
 6. Enter the name of your new folder, then click **OK**.
 7. Click the **folder you created**, then click **Select**.

-Your Steam games are now placed in a new location.
+Your Steam directory is now placed in a new location.

 ### Installing the Game
 ```